tingerrr/hydra/tests/features/use-last/basic/test.typ

-// Synopsis:
+/// Synopsis:
-// - Setting use-last to true makes hydra use show the last candidate on a page instead of the first
+/// - If `use-last` is set to `true`, hydra considers the current page to be
+///   part of the search scope, including the last primary element on this page.

 #import "/src/lib.typ": hydra